amcherry91/NHL_Stats_API/README.md

 # Scripts to get requests from the NHL API

 This will be an on-going project to develop scripts which can be run to request data from the NHL API about teams, players, season data, results, and more.
+The scripts will eventually be able to request live game data as well as past data and information on upcoming matches.

 ## Guide